 "I find that focused giving suits me best, as it can be difficult to make a true impact if you are supporting too many causes," Vattikuti says.

 In 2010, the Vattikuti Foundation extended its operations in India with a mission to establish cost effective robotic surgery.
 The Foundation is to be credited for developing robotic surgery in India.
-Currently, there are dozens of robotic installations performing about 5000 procedures per year.
-The VF sponsors the Robotic Surgeons Council of India, a growing group of surgeons and students who meet biannually to share together the latest in robotic surgery.
+Currently, there are over 80 Indian robotic installations, performing upwards of 8000 procedures per year.
+The VF sponsors the Robotic Surgeons Council of India, a growing group of surgeons and students who meet annually to share together the latest in robotic surgery.
 To achieve Raj Vattikuti's goal of having 500 successful robotic surgeons in India by 2020, the VF is providing Fellowships to deserving students at hospitals and institutions across India and in the U. S. As of January, 2020, there are 7 current Fellowships, (plus two recently-completed International Fellowships of 2-weeks each at Roswell Park Cancer Institute in Buffalo, N.Y.).
 New Vattikuti Fellowships for 2020, in various surgical specialties, will be announced soon.
 In 2019, the Foundation initiated sponsorship of the Joint Replacement Surgeons Council of India, hosting an initial meeting of orthopedic surgeons, followed by two Master Classes in Mumbai & Chennai.

 CHIEF EXECUTIVE OFFICER